 And what are the challenges you faced in its development?

-When you do something experimental and for the first time – there are always a lot of difficulties.
-I’m a girl, an engineer, artist and I work in Russia.
+The most important challenge was at the beginning – when I had only an idea and no idea how to implement it.
+I had to learn how to make mechanisms, programming a little, and work with electronics.
+It was hard.
+When you do something experimental for the first time – there are always a lot of difficulties.
+I’m a girl, an engineer, artist, and I work in Russia.
 At first, I met scepticism and criticism.
-But then, later, I found that I inspire people for their creative projects.
+But then, later, I found that I inspire people with their creative projects.
 It was one of the best discoveries.

 Then, also, nothing behaves as expected.
 Each product is preceded by more than one ugly prototype.
 There are many such creaky ugly things in my workshop.
 I had a lot of difficulties with 3D printers, one of which I did practically by myself—a terrible machine.
 Also, I am not a graduate of an art institute, and it was not so obvious how everything works in the world of art.
-In this regard, in the beginning, there were some difficulties
+In this regard, in the beginning, there were some difficulties.

-Contemporary art, in my opinion, should convey to the viewer in addition to political environmental and social situations are also the situation of technological and scientific progress, development of design, and architecture at the moment.
+Contemporary art, in my opinion, should convey to the viewer, in addition to political, environmental and social situations are also the situation of technological and scientific progress, development of design, and architecture at the moment.
 For me, all these concepts are interconnected and cannot be separated.

-My work is reflections on this subject.
-I think at one point, the concepts of cyber and flora will unite completely.
-I can grow living plants according to the algorithms and various properties I have set for them; create entities that are lively and responsive, fill spaces with energy.
+My work is a reflection on this subject.
+I think, at one point, the concepts of cyber and flora will unite completely.
+I can grow living plants according to the algorithms and various properties I have set for them, create entities that are lively and responsive, and fill spaces with energy.
 Create your own versions of natural phenomena, interactive and controlled, with striking moods and conditions.
 Yes, I’m a dreamer!